 Does CoolSculpting Work? | Understanding Body Contouring

 CoolSculpting uses an advanced cooling technology known as Cryolipolysis to target and damage fat cells beneath the skin.
-This cooling technology results in a significant reduction in fat cells, so where you used to have stubborn fat bulges, you’ll now have a more smooth, firm body.
+This cooling technology results in a significant reduction in fat cells.
+Thus, where you used to have stubborn fat bulges, you’ll now have a more smooth, firm body.
 When the fat cells are subjected to this advanced cooling technology, they freeze.
-Once frozen, the cell become damaged and dies.
+Once frozen, the cells become damaged and die.
 The fat cells then process out of the body as waste, never to regrow.
 You will enjoy long-lasting, natural-looking results after just one body contouring treatment!

+Learn more about CoolSculpting >>

-Does CoolSculpting Work? | CoolSculpting Before and After Images*
+CoolSculpting Before and After Images*

 Now that you understand the technology involved with CoolSculpting treatment, you may want to see actual proof.
 CoolSculpting before and after transformations are an excellent source of evidence if you’re still on the fence.
 Each patient’s before and after image shows a significant reduction in stubborn fat bulges in areas that are notorious for holding excess fat cells -- belly, back, and thighs.
 As with any cosmetic procedure, results may vary depending on your body and treatments. *

-Does CoolSculpting Work? | Evidence in Clinical Studies
+Evidence that CoolSculpting works in Clinical Studies

 If you’re a person who needs more than just photos as proof, you can look at all of the clinical studies conducted on CoolSculpting.
 As with any cosmetic procedure, scientific studies have been conducted on the results achieved through body contouring treatments.
 One clinical study in the Journal of Cosmetic Dermatology shows that “local reductions in flank fat have significant longevity in these subjects and suggest that results from cryolipolysis may be very long-lasting.”
 The impressive, long-lasting results help to prove how body contouring treatments help top reduce stubborn fat cells.